ksylor/git-live-view/README.md

 The process should automatically open up a browser window that displays the viewer UI.
 If you open a new terminal window and access the repo that you passed in as a parameter, then start editing/adding/committing/pushing etc. you should see the UI update _in real time_ to reflect your changes.

 When you are all done, `ctrl+c` in the original terminal window to shut the whole thing down.

+#### P.S.
+This doesn't even remotely work on a mobile device, if that isn't already obvious.